 How to Track GLP-1 Side Effects Effectively

 Standardize a core set of metrics: dose, date, injection site, symptoms, and weight.
-Automated syncing can cut manual entry time by roughly 70% versus spreadsheets, so reduce friction where you can (Healthline – Tracking Weight Loss on GLP‑1s).
+Apps that sync health data can reduce manual entry compared with spreadsheets.
+Pepio focuses on organization and self-tracking, with dose history, reminders, and exportable logs.
+You can log symptoms and doses directly in Pepio’s app or use its free web tools, like the GLP-1 Symptom Log and the GLP-1 Shot Tracker.
 Review your logs weekly to spot sudden changes.
-A 5% body‑weight loss links to a 58% lower diabetes risk, which shows why tracking progress matters (Healthline – Tracking Weight Loss on GLP‑1s).
+Even modest weight changes can be meaningful.
+Large lifestyle trials reported about a 58% reduction in diabetes incidence with comprehensive programs targeting around 7% weight loss and increased activity.
 Pepio helps you keep dose history, symptom logs, and reminders in one place.
 Pepio's approach makes a repeatable routine easier between shots.
 Pepio is for organization and self‑tracking only.
 Always follow your clinician, prescriber, or pharmacist, and contact them for concerning symptoms.
 Learn more about Pepio's approach to tracking side effects and organizing your routine.

 What Symptoms and Metrics Should You Record